Clinician-Patient Communication to Enhance Health Outcomes

 IHC will provide each learner with a completed set of educational materials to teach the CPC workshop: a teaching manual (with slide scripts, facilitation guides, teaching strategies and tools), training video vignettes, PowerPoint slide deck, workshop workbook with annotated bibliography, and a carrying bag.

-The Institute for Healthcare Communication is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.
-The Institute for Healthcare Communication takes responsibility for the content, quality, and scientific integrity of this CME activity.
-The Clinician-Patient Communication to Enhance Health Outcomes (CPC) faculty course is designated by the Institute for Healthcare Communication as a continuing medical education activity meeting the criteria for up to 26.75 hours in Category 1 of the Physician’s Recognition Award of the American Medical Association.
+The Institute for Healthcare Communication takes responsibility for the content, quality and scientific integrity of this CE/CME activity.
+The Institute for Healthcare Communication is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Institute for Healthcare Communication designates the Clinician-Patient Communication (CPC) faculty course for a maximum of 26.75 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 The Institute for Healthcare Communication is accredited by the American Academy of Family Physicians (AAFP) to provide prescribed credit for continuing medical education programs.
 This activity has been reviewed and is acceptable by the American Academy of Family Physicians.